authindicators/BIMI_Receiver_Guidance/Guidance.md

 The logo you wish to associate with your brand can be hosted anywhere, not necessarily within the domain that will be used to send the messages.
-Doing so may make it easier to associate during inspection, though it is understood that not all entities have a webserver at the domain associated with their email messages.
+Doing so may make it easier to associate during inspection, though it is understood that not all entities have a web server at the domain associated with their email messages.

 ## CDN Considerations